nandhinirajasekar2302/donext-task-manager/README.md

-** donext-task-manager**
-DoNext – A smart task management web app with priority scheduling, tagging, progress tracking, and overdue detection.
+**DoNext – A smart task management web app with priority scheduling, tagging, progress tracking, and overdue detection.**

 **Description**

 DoNext is a web-based task management application that enables users to organize, prioritize, and track tasks efficiently.
 It provides structured task handling through priority levels, tagging, and deadline monitoring, supported by a real-time progress dashboard.

 **Features**

 Task creation, editing, and deletion
 Priority-based organization (Low, Medium, High) Tag-based categorization